juuu-jiii/Stork2D/index.md

 the complex emergent interactions that Reynolds's simple bottom-up solution generates.
 Several modifications and additions are made to the original framework, with the intent of emphasising, and heightening appreciation of, resultant observable group behaviours.

+The system is live and accessible **[here](build.html)**.

 ### Flocking
 The flocking agents on-screen adhere to a set of eight rules.
 Three of these are the original rules from Reynolds's boids simulation (i.e., cohesion, alignment, and separation).
 The rest are additional rules that do not serve to overrule the original three, but rather work together to rpoduce modified inetractions between agents and their environment.

 ### Summary of Flocking Rules
 #### The (Original) Three Rules
 1. Cohesion: prevents agents from breaking off from the flock, by